wlnoor/100-days-of-code/log.md

 **Today's Progress**: im create new app android, name is miwok app.
 Learn with https://www.udacity.com/ **Thoughts:**: trying to continue learning with json from the project that I made, and implement it with android apps **Link(s) to work**: [miwok apps](https://github.com/wlnoor/miwok-app.git)

+### Day 2: 28 February, 2018

+**Today's Progress**: im create new app android, name is miwok app.
+Learn with https://www.udacity.com/ **Thoughts:**: Today Im learned a lot about recycling view, listview + arrayAdapter and more.
+I will try to implement it with website app that I previously created
+**Link(s) to work**: [miwok apps](https://github.com/wlnoor/miwok-app.git)